Table of contents

-As of now, children who are at higher risk due to genetics and eat a higher amount of gluten in childhood are most at risk.
+As of now, it is common in people who as children were are at higher risk due to genetics and ate a higher amount of gluten in childhood.

 The condition often goes undiagnosed due to the range of non-specific symptoms.
 That is, most signs are common in many other illnesses, and most people with two or more of hallmark symptoms do not have celiac disease.
 In many cases, patients are not diagnosed until ten years or more after the condition begins.

 In addition to family history and physical examination for symptoms, your doctor will diagnose your condition by testing in the forms of blood tests, biopsies, or genetic screening to rule out celiac disease.

 Since the condition runs in families, first degree family members of celiac disease patients should get tested, either through blood tests or genetic screening, as they have an increased risk of developing the condition.

 When the immune system reacts to gluten, it produces a higher than average amount of certain antibodies.
 Blood tests can detect these antibodies.
 However, it is important to follow instructions carefully to ensure this test is accurate.
 Generally, antibody testing may not be accurate in children under the age of 2 or 3, and thus these children should only be tested if symptoms are present.

 In most cases, children must eat a gluten-containing diet for at least a year before enough antibodies build up in the body to be detectable in a blood test.
 This is why this testing does not work well for those under two years of age.

 The most common antibody combination tested for is the Tissue Transglutaminase IgA antibody, plus an IgA antibody.
 This test will be positive in 98% of patients with the condition on a gluten-containing diet.
 It is the most sensitive antibody test available.